jperradin/nexus/README.md

 ## Contact

-For questions or inquiries, you can contact us at (julien.perradin@umontpellier.fr).
+For questions or inquiries, you can contact me at (julien.perradin@umontpellier.fr).